cnp3/ebook/exercises/dns.rst

      - sends DNS requests containing identifiers that are incremented by one after each request
      - sends DNS requests containing random identifiers

 11. The DNS protocol can run over UDP and over TCP.
 Most DNS servers prefer to use UDP because it consumes fewer resources on the server.
 However, TCP is useful when a large answer is expected or when a large answer is expected.
-Use `time dig +tcp` to query a root DNS server.
+Compare `time dig +tcp` and `time dig` to query a root DNS server.
 Is it faster to receive an answer via TCP or via UDP ?

+Besides `dig`, another way to analyze the DNS is to look at packet traces with tools such as `wireshark <https://www.wireshark.org>`_ or `tcpdump <https://www.tcpdump.org>`_ These tools can capture packets in a network and also display and analyze their content. `Wireshark <https://www.wireshark.org>`_  provides a flexible Graphical User Interface that eases the analysis of the captured packets.
+The three questions below should help you to better understand the important fields of DNS messages.

+.. inginious:: mcq-pkt-dns-1

+.. inginious:: mcq-pkt-dns-2

+.. inginious:: mcq-pkt-dns-3

+The next three questions ask you to go one step further by predicting the values of specific fields in the DNS messages.

+.. inginious:: pkt-dns-port

+.. inginious:: pkt-dns-id

 .. inginious:: pkt-dns-tcp

 When a client requests the mapping of a domain name into an IP address to its local resolver, the resolver may need to query a large number of nameservers starting from the root nameserver.
 The three exercises below show packet traces collected while the resolver was resolving the following names: `www.example.com`, `www.google.com` and `www.computer-networking.info`.
 If you understand how the DNS operates, you should be able to correctly reorder those packet traces.

 .. inginious:: pkt-dns-example

 .. inginious:: pkt-dns-google

 .. inginious:: pkt-dns-computernetworking